Glassful-Enterprises/corpwebsite/index.md

 ## Welcome to Glassful Enterprises, Inc.

-Bringing you innovations in social sharing of your favorite vapors, coming in 2022!
+New ways to share your glass with friends, coming in 2022!